atowey01/TextLabeller-Web-Application/README.md

 # TextLabeller - Web Application
 TextLabeller is a web application that assists users to label text for text classification tasks.
-It can be accessed at: https://textlabeller.herokuapp.com/home
+It can be accessed at: https://textlabeller.herokuapp.com/home.
+Please note this web application is not maintained.

 Users can:
 1. Register as a user or login